 Profit margin rules

-Under Price List → Profit Margin Rules, users can define rules to set profit margin values in price lists.
+Under Price List → Profit Margin Rules, you define rules that write profit margin (markup) values into Tourpaq Office price lists.

 Overview